 3 nights – Skipton to Foulridge and return – 18 hours and 30 locks

 Travelling East from Skipton direction Leeds

-3 nights – Skipton to Saltaire and return – 22 hours and 22 locks (including Bingley Five Rise)
+3 nights – Skipton to Bingley-Five Rise and return – 18 hours and 20 locks (including Bingley Five Rise)